vernak2539/babble.byvernacchia/_posts/2014-02-15-gruntjs-at-exacttarget.markdown

 I also feel Gulp isn't as viable because of Grunt's community, which is HUGE.
 There are so many plugins out there that can help with almost anything.
 Unfortunately, Gulp is not as mature.
 I just found the [gulp-requirejs plugin][3], but before today not having this was a huge blocker as most our apps use RequireJS.
 It doesn't seem worth the time until the community gets bigger.

-Or maybe I'm looking at it the wrong way.
-Maybe we should help the community grow.
-That sounds like a better option.

 I have been testing out Gulp on some of my personal projects and like it so far.
 I'm actually almost done writing my first plugin.
 We'll see how that goes.